-If you are a Canadian or US student, you can use our Loan Comparison Tool to help you compare lenders and find the loan that is best for your overseas program.
-Simply enter your citizenship and school, and you will be provided with a list of lenders that will work for you.
+If you are a Canadian student attending school in the US or an international student studying in Canada, you can use our Loan Comparison Tool to help you compare lenders and find the loan that is best for your overseas program.
+Simply enter ya few details, and you will be provided with a list of lenders that will work for you.
 Use this tool to search, compare, and then find your student loan.

-The Co-Signer must be a US citizen or permanent resident, with good credit, income history and who has lived in the USA for the past 2 years.
-No cosigner loans are available to students at select colleges and universities.
+The cosigner must be a US citizen or permanent resident, with good credit, income history and who has lived in the USA for the past 2 years.
+Loans without a cosigner are available to students at select colleges and universities.
 If you do not have a cosigner see if you're eligible for a no cosigner loan.

-Canadian and US students can borrow up to the total cost of attendance, minus any other aid they receive.
-This sum must be verified by their school to ensure that the student loan isn't more than the actual cost of the attendance.
-Cost of Attendance, or COA, covers expenses such as tuition, room and board, books, transportation, and other living expenses.
+Canadian and international students can borrow up to the total cost of attendance, minus any other aid they receive.
+This sum must be verified by their school to ensure that the student loan isn't more than the actual cost of attendance.
+Cost of attendance, or COA, covers expenses such as tuition, room and board, books, transportation, and other living expenses.

-In order to be eligible for a student loan, students must be pursuing a degree, certificate, or license at an eligible school outside their home, whether that's in the United States or in Canada.
-Non-US citizens are required to have cosigner and it is recommended that US citizens have a cosigner as well to increase the likelihood of being approved for a student loan at a more favorable interest rate.
+In order to be eligible for a student loan, students must be pursuing a degree, certificate, or license at an eligible school outside their home country, whether that's in the United States or in Canada.
+Non-US citizens may be required to have a cosigner and it is recommended that US citizens have a cosigner as well to increase the likelihood of being approved for a student loan at a more favorable interest rate.